JamesMConroy/notes/notesrc.md

 Default is true.

 ## STATEMENTS
+The variable `%f` contains the list of full path names of selected notes or the current one.
+Use `%%` to get a single percent sign.
+Also, the application pass this list to environment variable *$NOTESFILES* and the working directory to *$NOTESDIR*.

 #### rule *action* *pattern* *command*
 *Rules* defines how the program will act of each file type.